When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Introduction

 As shown in Fig. \ref{fig:dist-intro}, we study generative replay using LDM-generated fake faces together with real faces to train a detection model.
 Four generators, LDM \cite{rombach2022high}, LDM-I \cite{rombach2022high}, DDIM \cite{song2020denoising}, and DDPM \cite{ho2020denoising}, are used to replay both fake and real distributions, with comparable FID values maintained to ensure fairness.
 The results show that when the replay generator closely resembles the fake model, such as LDM or LDM-I, the generated samples are poorly distinguished as real or fake.
 In contrast, generators that differ more from the fake model, such as DDIM or DDPM, achieve accurate detection.
 These observations suggest that generative replay can be effective in some scenarios but unreliable in others.
 We refer to the reliable cases as \textbf{domain-safe} and the unreliable ones as \textbf{domain-risky}.
 Understanding the underlying factors that determine whether a scenario is domain-safe or domain-risky is crucial for designing robust replay strategies.

-To fully exploit generative replay for generated face forgery detection, we propose a novel Domain-Aware Relative Weighting (DARW) strategy.
-The main challenge is to leverage informative content in replayed samples while reducing interference from generative artifacts.
-We first distinguish domain-safe samples that can be directly supervised.
-For domain-risky samples, we introduce a Relative Separation Loss (RS Loss) to balance supervision between informative content and potential confusion.
-To enhance adaptability, a Domain-Aware Confusion Score (DC Score) is used to dynamically modulate this tradeoff according to sample reliability.
-Extensive experiments show that DARW improves detection accuracy across various replay generators and mitigates the negative effects of domain overlap.
-Our contributions can be summarized as follows: \begin{itemize} \item We are the first to explore the feasibility of applying generative replay to generated face forgery detection, analyzing how the overlap between generated "real" and fake samples introduces domain risks that challenge traditional replay assumptions. \item We propose DARW to utilize replayed samples while mitigating interference from generative artifacts, introducing RS Loss and DC Score to adaptively balance information preservation and confusion suppression. \item Extensive experiments demonstrate that DARW consistently enhances incremental detection accuracy across various replay generators and alleviates the negative effects of domain overlap. \end{itemize}
+To fully exploit generative replay for Generated Face Forgery Detection, we propose a Dual \underline{C}onfusion-\underline{A}ware \underline{RE}gularization (Dual-CARE) strategy.
+The key challenge lies in effectively utilizing replayed samples while mitigating the domain confusion introduced by generative artifacts.
+To address this, we first introduce a Domain-aware Confusion Score (DC Score) to quantify the degree of domain confusion during training, which is then used to \textbf{dual-modulate} the loss tradeoff in both generator updating and detector learning.
+Based on this score, we train a pair of updating replay generators that progressively simulate the distributions of all previous-task domains.
+A domain-aware fast training scheme guided by the DC Score is adopted to enhance the stability and efficiency of generator updating.
+For detector training, replayed samples are further categorized into “domain-safe” and “domain-risky” groups.
+The domain-safe samples are directly used for supervised training, while for domain-risky samples we introduce a Relative Separation Loss (RS Loss) to balance the supervision between informative forgery cues and potential confusion introduced by generative artifacts.
+Extensive experiments demonstrate that Dual-CARE effectively improves detection performance across different replay generators while alleviating the negative effects of domain overlap in incremental deepfake detection.
+Our contributions can be summarized as follows: \begin{itemize} \item We are the first to explore the feasibility of applying generative replay to generated face forgery detection, analyzing how the overlap between generated “real” and fake samples introduces domain risks that challenge traditional replay assumptions. \item We propose Dual-CARE to utilize replayed samples while mitigating interference from generative artifacts, introducing RS Loss and DC Score to adaptively balance information preservation and confusion suppression. \item Extensive experiments demonstrate that Dual-CARE consistently enhances incremental detection accuracy across various replay generators and alleviates the negative effects of domain overlap. \end{itemize}